yutingcxiang/newsfeedr/README.md

 ## NewsFeedr

 A newsfeed application for keeping up to date on the latest news.

+NewsFeedr offers the following:
-View the most recent headlines (updated every 10 minutes), browse articles from various sources (including The New York Times, TechCrunch, and more), or search all available articles.
+* Recent Headlines - View today's most recent news (updated every 10 minutes).
+* Browse Stories - Search articles from various sources (including The New York Times, TechCrunch, and more).
+* Search News - Search all available articles for something specific (try searching 'Trump').

 Built with [News Api](https://newsapi.org/).